Get the plugin

 sequence

 This mode allows you to generate all permutations in the order they were defined in the master component.
-If the number of clones was bigger than the amount of possible permutations, the sequence would be started over.
+If the number of clones was bigger than the number of possible permutations, the sequence would start over.

 Generating variants permutations with sequence